 If the flow continues after the circulation has been stopped then Secondary Pressure Control measures are initiated.
 Sometimes flow check may be replaced by shutting in the well immediately, particularly where kick tolerance (the maximum size of influx that can be safely circulated out without breaking down the previous casing shoe) is low, or the PVT or Flowshow indications are dramatic.

-In Floating Rigs, It may be difficult to obtain an accurate flow check by observing flowline on rig floor or flowline at shaker due to rig movement.
+In Floating Rigs, It may be difficult to obtain an accurate flow check by observing the flowline on the rig floor or flowline at the shaker due to rig movement.
 To obtain an accurate check:

-- Stop rotating, pick up and space out for hang off rams.
+- Stop rotating, pick up and space out for hang-off BOP rams.